What is The Heliotrope?

 The Heliotrope comes from the ancient Greek helios/sun and trepo/turn.
 It is an "instrument, employed in triangulation, that uses a mirror to reflect sunlight toward another, very distant, surveyor".
 It is a purple flowered plant that turns so it faces the sun.
 It is the ridge on Mount Baker where hikers, climbers and skiers go to escape the rainy lowlands and hopefully find the sun.
-It is a place in Glacier where people go to find food, beer and wine that will take their tastebuds on a journey to new lands.
+It is a place in Glacier where people went to find food, beer and wine that took their taste buds on a journey to new lands.